 Raj, 4 years in Australia, from Malaysia

 When my colleague described the food served at lunch as “sweet as”, I found myself wondering “Sweet as what…?”.
-When a confused look and no explanation came my way, I realised it was one of those unique Australian slang terms that I needed time to get my head around.
+Because confused look and no explanation came my way, I realised it was one of those unique Australian slang terms that I needed time to get my head around.

 Sweet as: awesome or good, is used to intensify the phrase.
 Though sweet as is the most common, any adjective can replace before the “as” – such as lucky as, dark as, creative as and beautiful as.